pkosiec/botkube-docs/BLOGPOST.md

 ---

-# Building Fuse

-- At Botkube, we are in contact with multiple different DevOps teams, hearing their problems
+Generate a few paragraphs for a blog post "Fusing Ideas: Designing Botkube Fuse to Combat Context Switching in DevOps" which talks about how we came up with Fuse.

+4 paragraphs:
+- Introduction
+- How it started
+- Brainstorming
+- Pain points

+max 10 sentences per paragraph.

+Based on the following notes:

+- Audience: Simple - We targeted just platform engineers / SRE / DevOps as we know them best when building Botkube
+- Based on the feedback we found Acute pain point: Context switching and multitasking
 - We built Fuse in two months

 - Codename: Fuse, as it's easy to remember, and comes from "fusion"

-- Audience: Simple - For now we targeted just platform engineers / SRE / DevOps.
-However, at some point, with a suggested solution, we might target developers, managers and other team members too,with proper access rights.

-- Acute pain point: Context switching and multitasking Platform Engineers often have to rapidly switch between responding to questions, issues, and outages for multiple services simultaneously.
+Platform Engineers often have to rapidly switch between responding to questions, issues, and outages for multiple services simultaneously.
 Doing ad-hoc tasks, switching tabs for multiple project docs, answering some questions to developers related to infrastructure, to help troubleshoot infra problems with developers etc.

 Platform Engineers are often demotivated when doing a lot of manual stuff.
 Here’s a short list of tedious tasks from day-to-day work: